-The 2022 Business Plan presents our plan for the 15th year of operations for The Atlantic Salmon Conservation Foundation.
-We are very proud of this major milestone and our exceptional track-record in helping advance the conservation of wild Atlantic salmon across five provinces of Canada.
+The 2023 Business Plan presents our aspirations for the 16th year of the Atlantic Salmon Conservation Foundation.
+We are excited to continue to deliver support and resources to the communities and organizations dedicated to wild Atlantic salmon conservation across five provinces in Canada.